TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Analyse_Event_Related_Signal_Window/Functions/README.txt

 File: Event_Module_Organize_TF_Window_Inputs.m
 %________________________________________________________________________________________
-%% Function to capture all inputs for the time frequency power calculations and organize them to calculate and plot
+%% Function to capture all inputs for the time frequency power calculations and organize them to calculate and plot later

 % Called when clicking on Time Frequency Power button in event related signal
 % analysis window